nix-rfc-101/rfcs/rfcs/0101-nix-formatting.md

 Any release of the official Nix formatter must conform to the latest version of the [standard Nix format](#standard-nix-format).

 The latest release of the official Nix formatter should support the Nix language syntax of the latest Nix release.
-The formatter team should be consulted before the Nix language syntax is changed.
+The Nix format team should be consulted before the Nix language syntax is changed.

 For changes that maintain conformity to the standard Nix format, the team has the authority to accept or reject them.

 ### Reformat Nixpkgs

-For every release of the official Nix formatter, the Nix format team has the authority to reformat Nixpkgs using the new version.

-In order to not clutter the history, formatting must be done with a single commit.
-This commit must be added to `.git-blame-ignore-revs`, so it [won't get shown](https://docs.github.com/en/repositories/working-with-files/using-files/viewing-a-file#ignore-commits-in-the-blame-view) in blames on GitHub, and can be ignored in the `git blame` command using [`--ignore-revs-file`](https://www.git-scm.com/docs/git-blame#Documentation/git-blame.txt---ignore-revs-fileltfilegt).

-CI must enforce the same formatting on every pull request.
-A pinned version of the formatter, independent of the one provided by Nixpkgs itself, must be used for CI.
+For formatting Nixpkgs itself, a pinned release version of the official Nix formatter must be used.

-#### Releases and branches

-TODO: This section feels a bit too detailed and unnecessary
+CI must generally enforce all files in Nixpkgs to be formatted with this version at all times.
+Automatically generated files may be handled differently, see the next section.

+For every bump of the pinned formatter in Nixpkgs, its files must thus be re-formatted accordingly.
+The Nix format team is responsible for this task.

+In order to minimize conflicts especially when back-porting, it is preferable to only be updated and thus re-formatted shortly before release branch-off.
 This must be done in coordination with the NixOS release managers.
-In order to minimize conflicts, the format used for Nixpkgs may only be updated shortly before release branch-off, at which point old pull requests will need to be rebased.
-In order to not cause any conflicts with back-porting, this will have to be done shortly before a release branch-off.
-Merge conflicts are unavoidable for most open pull requests.

-Coordinate with release managers to merge the formatting PR in between two staging runs to avoid conflicts there.

-Other long-running branches (haskell, python, etc.) will not be considered, there will however be an announcement so that contributors can coordinate to not have any of these branches in use at that time either.

-In case a separate branch can't be merged into master again due to a formatting conflict, `git filter-branch` and a `git rebase` can still be used to resolve it without trouble.
+#### Automatically generated files

+There are automatically generated files in Nixpkgs, with a potentially different format.
+This RFC makes no decisions on how to handle such cases, but there are some options:
+- Exclude them from the CI via some tooling (e.g. treefmt if that is being used)
+- Format them anyway, either after-the-fact or ideally already in the generator tooling itself

 ### Default Nix CLI formatting

-In case the Nix CLI ever gets support for running a Nix formatter without a default, the official Nix formatter must be used.
+In case the Nix CLI ever gets support for running a default Nix formatter, the official Nix formatter must be used.

 ## Examples and Interactions

 [examples-and-interactions]: #examples-and-interactions

+### Git blames

+Commits that re-format Nixpkgs must be added to `.git-blame-ignore-revs`, so it [won't get shown](https://docs.github.com/en/repositories/working-with-files/using-files/viewing-a-file#ignore-commits-in-the-blame-view) in blames on GitHub, and can be ignored in the `git blame` command using [`--ignore-revs-file`](https://www.git-scm.com/docs/git-blame#Documentation/git-blame.txt---ignore-revs-fileltfilegt).

 ### Documentation

 TODO move up to detailed design section?

 Update [Section 20.1 (Coding conventiones → Syntax)](https://nixos.org/manual/nixpkgs/stable/#sec-syntax) of the Nixpkgs manual.
 All formatting-specific guidance is removed and replaced with instructions on how to automatically format Nixpkgs instead.

-### Automatically generated files

-There are automatically generated files in Nixpkgs, with a potentially different format.
-This RFC makes no decisions on how to handle such cases, but there are some options:
-- Exclude them from the CI via some tooling (e.g. treefmt if that is being used)
-- Format them anyway, either after-the-fact or ideally already in the generator tooling itself

 ### Formatting gotchas requiring manual intervention